The Word of the Day is Healing

 What I will tell you is this:

-She walked into a room where I was sitting in an emerald suit, next to one of the most prolific authors of our generation, in a state that I can only describe as quietly devastated — the kind of devastated that has been through enough that it no longer looks like devastation from the outside, just a man sitting very still with very steady and confident eyes that say “I am better than this room”.
+One of Freyja’s Valkyries walked into a room where I was sitting in an emerald suit, next to one of the most prolific authors of our generation discussing him ghost writing a book I have been considering writing with friends from EA (called “Making MADDEN”) for many years.
+I was in a state that I can only describe as quietly devastated — the kind of devastated that has been through enough that it no longer looks like devastation from the outside, just a man sitting very still with very steady and confident eyes that say “I am better than this room”.
 An “Omega”… the man the self-proclaimed “Alpha Males” hate because I am everything they pretend to be.

 She could have done what you do in that situation.
 What the role called for.
 What every social script available to her suggested.
-She could have pretended to be an inferior and come and sit and take money from me in the way so many women pretend.
+She could have pretended to be an inferior and come and sit and take money from me in the way so many women pretend when they see a VIP table in a club.
 “I am innocent and vulnerable… save me”.
 But K didn’t do that.
-She sat with a dignity that I found unique, and new.
-A power that didn’t stem from someone who needed to be saved, just someone who knew her worth.
+She sat with a dignity that I found familiar… I found it in Shona when I met her… A power that didn’t stem from someone who needed to be saved, just someone who knew her worth.
+I am not your mommy, I am not your nurse, I am not an appliance.

 And at some point — I couldn’t tell you exactly when — she said something that reorganized forty-nine years of my understanding of myself.